elugens/hello-javascript/docs/browser-related-questions/browser-document/searching-getelement-queryselector.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> All methods getElementsBy* return a live collection.
-Such collections always reflect the current state of the document and “auto-update” when it changes.
+  <div><strong>Interview Response:</strong> All methods "getElementsBy*" return a live collection.
+Such collections always reflect the document's current state and “auto-update” when it changes.
 In contrast, querySelectorAll returns a static collection.
 It’s like a fixed array of elements.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />